 Estimations of the profit contribution of associated companies are subject in part to profit forecasts.
 On presentation of more robust financial information, these are adjusted in the following year in the case of significant deviations.
-The carrying value of investments in associated companies and joint ventures amounted to \in 90,881k as of December 31, 2012 (prior year: \in 33,559k).
-The result from associated companies in fiscal year 2012 amounted to \in -1,576k (prior year: \in -6,629k).
+The carrying value of investments in associated companies and joint ventures amounted to \le 90,881k as of December 31, 2012 (prior year: \le 33,559k).
+The result from associated companies in fiscal year 2012 amounted to \le -1,576k (prior year: \le -6,629k).